acoache/knitr-poster-3colors/README.md

 The poster is based on the TeX template created by [Nathaniel Johnston](http://www.njohnston.ca/2009/08/latex-poster-template/).
 You can find his template on [ShareLaTeX](https://www.sharelatex.com/templates/presentations/nathaniel-johnston's-poster).

+If you want to add R codes and outputs in your slides, use the Sweave (.Rnw) file so their colors will fit with the theme of the beamer.
+Otherwise you can use either the Sweave or TeX (.tex) file.

 For more information about **knitr** and options of R code chunks, see https://yihui.name/knitr/ or the [R Markdown cheat sheet](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf).

 ## Define new colors

 There are already two color themes in this template: a light and a dark theme.
-If you want to change the three colors to create another color theme, set new RGB color codes in both the Sweave file (.Rnw) and LaTeX style file (.sty) with the following commands of the **beamerthemeknitr-poster-3colors** file:
+If you want to change the three colors to create another color theme in any file (i.e. .Rnw or .tex), set new RGB color codes in the following commands of the **beamerthemeknitr-poster-3colors** file:

 ```tex
 % Define colors